fleetdm/fleet/handbook/queries/get-installed-windows-software.md

 SELECT
   name AS name,
   version AS version,
-  'Broswer plugin (IE)' AS type,
+  'Browser plugin (IE)' AS type,
   'ie_extensions' AS source
 FROM ie_extensions
 UNION
 SELECT
   name AS name,
   version AS version,
-  'Broswer plugin (Chrome)' AS type, 'chrome_extensions' AS source
+  'Browser plugin (Chrome)' AS type, 'chrome_extensions' AS source
 FROM chrome_extensions
 UNION
 SELECT
   name AS name,
   version AS version,
-  'Broswer plugin (Firefox)' AS type,
+  'Browser plugin (Firefox)' AS type,
   'firefox_addons' AS source
 FROM firefox_addons
 UNION